 How to Personalize a Motorhome

 Our new motorhome was roomy, had a nice master bathroom, and came with a residential refrigerator.
-However, we knew we would be making changes before we signed the paperwork.
-Just like a stick and bricks home, we wanted to personalize our motorhome with special touches.
+However, we knew we would make changes before signing the paperwork.
+Like a stick and bricks home, we wanted to personalize our motorhome with special touches.

 Office Space